-It is an unfortunate fact that not all marriages are successful.
+It is an unfortunate fact of life that not all marriages are successful.
 When a relationship breaks down it is not unusual for one or both parties to seek to dissolve the marriage or to obtain a formal decree of judicial separation.

 If you are married and want to permanently end your marriage, you should apply for a divorce.
 If you are in a civil partnership and want to permanently end your civil partnership, you should apply for a dissolution.
 Both divorce and dissolution are ways to end a legally binding relationship.